-Hard water in China also results in the faster discoloration of clothes and strange smell coming from the dishes taken out from the dishwasher.
-Filters are becoming more popular with the rising life standards.
+Hard water in China also results in the faster discoloration of clothes and strange smells coming from the dishes taken out from the dishwasher.
+Filters are becoming more popular with the rising living standards.

 Where to sell a water purifier in China?

 - In 2012 there were only up to 4% of water purifiers sold online, now online channels are absolutely predominant and still increasing their part.